Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

 In order to run the programme, schools can use their existing consent to assess, or apply for a letter of support for the relevant unit standards.

 These awards are designed for Year 12/13 students.
-They are aimed at students moving into a leadership role in delivering or overseeing recreation and sport within their school or community.
+They are aimed at students moving into leadership roles in delivering or overseeing recreation and sport within their school or community.

 Course materials can be aligned to Vocational Pathways and NCEA Levels 1, 2 and 3.